 Discover some of our subject librarians' favorite resources in our "Best of Reference" series.
 Each week you will find a variety of selected reference materials from our collection that are specific to one subject area.
 This week, we focus on Cathy Dwyer's selections for Criminal Justice.

-The Encyclopedia of Crime and Punishment, edited by Wesley G. Jennings, is a three volume collection of nearly 300 entries covering a variety of topics in 12 main areas: international aspects, multi/interdisciplinary aspects, crime types, corrections, policing, law and justice, research methods, criminological theory, correlates of crime, organizations and institutions (U.S.), victimology, and special populations.
+The Encyclopedia of Crime and Punishment serves as the most up-to-date and comprehensive resource on crime and punishment.
+The editors have included nearly 300 entries on a myriad of topics in the areas of crime types, corrections, policing, law and justice, research methods, criminological theory, correlates of crime, organizations and institutions (US), victimology, and special populations.

 Help is available!
-Contact Cathy Dwyer, Subject Librarian for Criminal Justice at (518) 442-3698 or email@example.com - or drop by during Cathy's office hours, held weekly on Mondays from 4-7pm.
+Contact Cathy Dwyer, Subject Librarian for Criminal Justice, at (518) 442-3699 or firstname.lastname@example.org - or drop by during Cathy's office hours, held weekly on Mondays from 4-6pm.

 Blog Created By: Kristen Thornton-De Stafeno